-Nut vs Bolt: Exploring the Differences
+Nut vs Bolt: Types, and Differences with Screws and Rivets

 Nuts and bolts are common fasteners in the manufacturing industry, serving the purpose of mechanically connecting two or more components together.
 For instance, when installing equipment, screws are used to secure various objects.
 Many people are not clear about the differences between bolts and nuts.
 Some believe that bolts are nuts, and nuts are bolts.
 However, this misconception is incorrect.
 In this CNC machining guide, we will delve into the distinctions between bolts and nuts, as well as the types they come in.

-What is a nut?
+What is a Nut?

 What is a nut

-Types of nut
+Types of Nut

-1.Acorn nuts
+1.Acorn Nuts

 Acorn nuts